yoctoproject/poky/documentation/sdk-manual/appendix-obtain.rst

 5. *Make Sure Your SDK Machine is Correctly Set:* If you are building a toolchain designed to run on an architecture that differs from your current development host machine (i.e. the build host), be sure that the :term:`SDKMACHINE` variable in the ``local.conf`` file in your Build Directory is correctly set.

    .. note::

-      If you are building an SDK installer for the Extensible SDK, the SDKMACHINE
-      value must be set for the architecture of the machine you are using to build the installer.
-If
+      If you are building an SDK installer for the Extensible SDK, the :term:`SDKMACHINE` value must be set for the architecture of the machine you are using to build the installer.
+If :term:`SDKMACHINE` is not set appropriately, the build fails and provides an error message similar to the following::
-      SDKMACHINE
-      is not set appropriately, the build fails and provides an error message similar to the following::

-              The extensible SDK can currently only be built for the same architecture as the machine being built on - SDK_ARCH is set to i686 (likely via setting SDKMACHINE) which is different from the architecture of the build machine (x86_64).
+         The extensible SDK can currently only be built for the same architecture as the machine being built on --- :term:`SDK_ARCH` is set to ``i686`` (likely via setting :term:`SDKMACHINE`) which is different from the architecture of the build machine (``x86_64``).
-              Unable to continue.

 6. *Build the SDK Installer:* To build the SDK installer for a standard